My Main Page with Links to My Other

 of mysteriousness.
 But it often hides the truth.

-The media turned issues into barrages of
+Media turned issues into barrages of

-helps us avoid self-awareness and self-understanding.
+helping us avoid self-understanding.

 Love was redefined to mean providing toys.
 Duty